matrix-org/synapse/docs/upgrade.md

 for more information and instructions on how to fix a database with incorrect values.

 # Upgrading to v1.55.0

-## Open registration without verification is now disabled by default

-Synapse will refuse to start if registration is enabled without email, captcha, or token-based verification unless the new config flag `enable_registration_without_verification` is set to "true".

 ## `synctl` script has been moved